top of page

 Once again, it is common sense, and we are without excuse.
 There are of course those who try to assert the ludicrous claim that Jesus of Nazareth never existed.
 No reliable historian would endorse this nonsensical claim for myriad reasons.

 One final thought here.
-The believer is saved by the promises that God makes to him or her that are unbreakable, not the ones that he or she makes to God, which are quite breakable.
-You can therefore most assuredly take God at His word because unlike you or I, He is incapable of lying; He has to be trustworthy; He has to be perfect; He has to come through; He has to do what is right; He has to keep His promises.
-He has no choice about such things!
+The believer is saved entirely by the promises that God makes to him or her that are unbreakable, not at all by the ones that he or she makes to God, which are quite breakable.
+You can therefore most assuredly take God at His word because unlike you or I, He is incapable of lying; He has to be trustworthy; He has to be perfect; He has to come through; He has to do what is right; He has to do things the best way possible (perfectly); He has to keep His promises.
+He has no choice about such things; being perfect and infinite requires it, just by definition!

 Please have an unhurried look around this site.
 Please be sure to click on the free e-book Angles and Aspects of Salvation as well.
 Please feel free to use anything on this site for the purpose of saving the lost and equipping the saved.
 God bless.